jaz303/CSDL2.swift/README.md

 A minimal set of headers to enable usage of SDL2 in Swift.
 Most of the work here is done by LLVM's awesome C integration.

-The code needed to use these bindings is ugly; for a cleaner, more "Swift-like" interface to SDL2 functionality, check out [SDL2.swift](https://github.com/jaz303/SDL2.swift) (work in progress) which builds upon these bindings.
+The code needed to use these bindings is ugly; for a cleaner, more "Swift-like" interface to SDL2 functionality, check out [SDL2.swift](https://github.com/jaz303/SDL2.swift) (work in progress) which will build upon these bindings.

 ## Usage notes